xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/junit5/setup-object.md

 ```

 !!! note
-    To avoid confusion with guicey hooks: setup object required to prepare test environment before test (and apply
+    To avoid confusion with Guicey hooks: a setup object is required to prepare the test environment before a test (and apply
-    required configurations) whereas hooks is a general mechanism for application customization (not only in tests).
+    required configurations), whereas hooks are a general mechanism for application customization (not only in tests).
     Setup objects are executed before application startup (before `DropwizardTestSupport` object creation) and hooks
     are executed by started application.